Ministers and laypeople of the Protestant Church of Christ,

 Your group’s ecclesiology and practices are based on patternistic theology (biblical precedents and commands).
 The patterns you select are arbitrary, and you have neither the authority nor charism of infallibility to rightly divide them; admitting to your use of pattern theology is a self-attestation as to how your group is not the nascent Church.
 Has your group ever provided any reason why anyone should believe your patternistic theories and conclusions?
 Why are your group’s patternistic insights correct?
 Who in your midst has the extra-biblical authority to provide such a stamp?
 Why is your model more reliable than the sect next door?
 Moreover, how is it that you have somehow determined the proper pattern from which to imitate and bind your fellow believers?
 You must admit that sincere men and women of opposing Protestant sects have attempted to discern, divide, and decode the Scriptures with vastly different conclusions than yours.
 In other words, as affectionately as I know how to ask, who do you think you are?

 Can you not realize that a pattern presupposes a Church that was already in existence—that an actress is self-evidently not who she is pretending to be?
 Does “X” become “Y” by imitation?
 The Catholic Church of Christ does not search the Scriptures for clues as to how proper governance should be constructed, which is exactly what your restorers did.
-No, the Catholic Church’s Book belongs to her, is a mirror that reflects the beauty of who wrote it.
+No, the Catholic Church’s Book belongs to her, is a mirror that reflects the beauty of who wrote it, is a result—not a cause—of her own existence.

 Responses to Anticipated Objections